 “… the state will need to prove that the substance at issue has a THC concentration of greater than .3% on a dry weight basis.
 Neither the Indian River Crime Laboratory nor any other DEA-licensed facility in Florida currently has the ability to quantitate the concentration level of THC in suspected cannabis.”

 Colton said that while currently there’s no way to test THC in the crime lab, it’s coming.
 His letter stated that a solution is in the works, which he estimated could be in hand by the end of the year.
-Until then, consult with a marijuana DUI defense attorney to find out whether your rights were violated.
+Until then, consult with an experienced Fort Pierce marijuana DUI lawyer to find out whether your rights were violated.

 In the meantime, according to WPTV 5, Martin County Sheriff William Snyder conceded that pot arrests will nosedive, at least temporarily, saying, “This agency and most agencies around Florida will not be making marijuana arrests.
 Until we have a lab that can test, law enforcement efforts around marijuana are dead in the water.”